Gi60s/openapi-enforcer/README.md

         // get the schema that defines a user const userSchema = schema.components.schemas.user;

-        // create a user object that uses the schema and variable mapping const user = enforcer.populate(userSchema, {
+        // create a user object by using the user schema and variable mapping const user = enforcer.populate(userSchema, {
             name: 'Bob Smith',
             birthday: new Date('2000-01-01')